FreuMi/remap/README.md

 # ReMap: RML Mapping Reverse Engineering

-ReMap reverse engineers an RML mapping document from CSV source data and an RDF output graph.
+ReMap reverse engineers an RML mapping document from CSV, JSON, or XML source data and an RDF output graph.
 The generated mapping is functionally equivalent to the original unknown RML mapping, even if it uses different RML constructs internally.

 The project now ships as an installable Python package with: